Here's how to motivate employees, so they get and then remain engaged with the work you have on offer ... even if it is simply delivering pizza!

 This is the final article in the series on how to motivate employees in the workplace.
 If you haven't already read it, you may want to start with Article 1.
 It's not essential, but you may find it helpful.

-Discover how to motivate employees, with some fairly simple conversations!
+Discover how to motivate employees, with quite simple conversations!

 Friday night is often Pizza night at our house.

 Years ago, we had friends coming over for pizza and movie night.
 We decided to use the pre-order function of Pizza Hut.
 We ordered the pizza at 5pm for a 6.30pm delivery.
 And, to be clear, this was pre Uber-Eats or Deliveroo - which has caused companies like Pizza Hut to lift their game.
 However the story still has relevance today... so keep reading!

 Imagine my surprise when it turned up at 5.30 pm.

 I said to the driver: "You aren't due for another hour".